mwaugh0328/EGB/egb_blog_2019.md

 #### [Economics of Global Business](index.md)

 ---
+**Seeing Comparative Advantage in Action**

+In class we talked about [the article regarding NAFTA (and Trump's plan to scrap it)](https://github.com/mwaugh0328/EGB/raw/master/materials/practice_material/nafta_nyt.pdf).
+This article is great as I think it really highlights what specialization according to comparative advantage looks like.
+Here are some choice quotes to think through:

+ - "Mexican workers in a Foxconn facility assemble Dell computers that were designed in Texas and will be sold all over the world.
+Low labor costs keep Dell on a competitive footing with global competitors like China’s Lenovo.
+Because of that, Dell can employ thousands of highly paid engineers and salespeople in the United States."

+- "If a product uses really sophisticated materials like high-strength steels and advanced composites, and more sophisticated processes,” Mr. Swiecki said, there’s a better chance you can find the people with the skills needed in the United States or Canada.
+Meanwhile, the lower price of labor-intensive parts imported from Mexico helps control the cost of the overall automobile and makes it more competitive with cars built in Europe or Asia.""

+In both these examples, we (the US) specialize according to our comparative advantage: engineering, sales, intricate production processes.
+Why? we have high levels of education and skill.
+Mexico specializes in assembly, because they are low skill tasks.
+Yes, we could do both task very effectively, but we are better off by specializing in what we are really good at.

+While this all is great.
+We should not forget that this pattern of specialization comes with costs...principally the displaced workers who do not have the comparative advantage.
+Here is the quote:

+- "it’s fine to say that Dell is a more competitive, successful company by assembling computers in Juarez, which creates more high-paying jobs for the people who design and sell those computers.
+But that isn’t much solace if you were one of the 905 people who lost jobs at the plant in Winston-Salem, N.C., doing that same work."

+Ok so how do we think about this.
+As the article suggests, the narrative that trade hurts some people is not wrong.
+But the solution is **not** to get rid of NAFTA, but find ways help those who are disadvantaged from trade while preserving the gains that come with it.

+---
 **Fall Economics Electives**

 Interested in more economics.
 [Here](https://github.com/mwaugh0328/EGB/raw/master/materials/practice_material/Fall_classes.pdf) is the departments selections of electives.
 Feel free to ask me questions about what may be of interest.